 Not sure whether legislative changes affect your business?
 Confused about what you need to do?
-You may need to take action even if you don’t import or export goods.
-You need to take action now, to make sure you are ready to grow and adapt.
+Businesses may need to take action even if they don’t import or export goods.
+Make sure you are ready to grow.

 This page is aimed at businesses and contains specific information and updates on the EU transition from:

 When we left the EU, the government created the UKCA mark to replace the CE mark.